Family left homeless, father nearly killed after robbery

 “At first I thought he was someone who knew me because he did it like, with a smile on his face," Fender says.
 "It was sort of like a playful kind of thing.”

 It wasn't someone he knew, it was allegedly 19-year-old Kamari Beeks.
-Fender says Beeks went to stab his wife but the blade of the knife broke off when Beeks allegedly stabbed his arm.
+Fender says Beeks went to stab his fiancée but the blade of the knife broke off when Beeks allegedly stabbed his arm.

 “I only realized it when the knife broke off and tinged off the ground," Fender says.
 "Like, okay this is real.”